robot131/robot131.github.io/news/smart_car.md

 ## The Computer Vision Part <span id="jump3"></span>

+During the competition, I was mainly responsible for the computer vision part, and it could then be divided into two tasks: traffic light recognition and distance estimation, lane recognition.
+The following two sections will discribe the details of the method utilized and show the results achieved.

 ### Traffic light recognition and distance estimation

 <img src="/news/smart_car_imgs/traffic_light.png" width="600"/>

+#### Fig.2 The result of the traffic light recognition and distance estimation

 ### Lane recognition

 <img src="/news/smart_car_imgs/Unet.png" width="600"/>

+#### Fig.3 The architecture of the utilized Unet++

 <video src="/news/smart_car_videos/test_line.mp4" autoplay="true" controls="controls" width="600">
 </video>

+#### Video.1 A video to show the result of lane recognition

 [Back to the top](#jump_top)